3 Reasons Why Home Sellers should NEVER Hire an Agent who Discounts Their Commission

 Buyer’s Agents who represent Buyers work very hard to assist them in finding a home and representing their best interest, so they rightfully expect to be paid accordingly.

 The primary goal in selling any home is creating as much demand from buyers and agents alike.
 The last thing you want is to give your competition an edge over your own home!
-For example, when a Listing Agent takes a listing and only charges a 4% commission, they will most likely offer only 2% or less to Buyer’s Agents in MLS.
+For example, when a Listing Agent takes a listing and charges a reduced commission, they will then offer less in MLS to Buyer’s Agents who would bring buyers.
 So just imagine being a real estate Agent representing a Buyer and seeing three properties in MLS that your Buyer may like.
-But one of them is only offering a 2% co-broke fee.
-If you were an agent would you be excited to show your Buyer that property?
+But one of them is offering less than the others.
+If you were an agent would you be excited to show your Buyer THAT property?

 Most Realtors have a very high ethical standard and would not let commission get in the way of their client obtaining a property, but let’s be honest, money motivates so you can be sure they will not be excited to sell the home that is offering them less.

-Here are screen shots from MLS of one home that is offering 2% and another home that is offering 2.5%.
+Here are screenshots of two hypothetical examples from MLS of one home that is offering 2% and another home that is offering 2.5%.

-If you were an Agent which one would you like to sell?
+If you were an Agent which one would you be more motivated to sell?